bodo-ai/PyDough/pydough/pydough_operators/expression_operators/README.md

 ##### Numeric Functions

 - `ABS`: returns the absolute value of the input.
 - `ROUND`: rounds the first argument to a number of digits equal to the second argument.
+If second argument is not provided, the first argument is rounded to 0 decimal places.
 - `POWER`: exponentiates the first argument to the power of second argument.
 - `SQRT`: returns the square root of the input.